anniehedgpeth/anniehedgpeth.github.io/_posts/2017-01-01-devops-training-plan.md

 ## DEVELOPMENT
 During my training these would be the everyday tools in my tool chest.
 Honestly, they have since I started, but I've been on projects lately where I have gotten out of daily practice, so I'm happy to get back into using them daily.

- - *Git* - Will I ever stop getting nervous about branching?
+ - *[Git](https://github.com/anniehedgpeth)* - Will I ever stop getting nervous about branching?
- - *Visual Studio Code* - I tried Atom, but I still like VSC better, maybe because it's what I'm used to.
+ - *[Visual Studio Code](https://code.visualstudio.com/)* - I tried Atom, but I still like VSC better, maybe because it's what I'm used to.
  - *CLI* - I'd especially like to be more proficient at the Azure CLI.
- - *Vagrant* -
- - *Test Kitchen* - I love using
+ - *[Test Kitchen](http://kitchen.ci/)* - The other day I learned that not everyone uses Kitchen, and I felt sorry for those people.

 ## CONFIGURATION MANAGEMENT
 While Chef is what I desire to focus on, I think it would be a great exercise to learn the basics of Ansible and DSC to be able to know the reasons I would choose one over the others.

  - *[Chef](https://www.chef.io/)* - It's amazing how quickly one can forget things while not using them regularly!
 I'm hoping it's like riding a bike.
  - *[Ansible](https://www.ansible.com/)* - I've never used Ansible, so that will be fun to see what it has to offer.
  - *[DSC / Powershell](https://msdn.microsoft.com/en-us/powershell/dsc/overview)* - There's a consultant at my work that is a huge DSC fan, and he just learned Chef, so I'm planning on picking his brain when I get to this point.